-A sterile packaged cup or spoon with filter is the best choice for dissolving your chems in water.
-Ideally use the sterile filter with the cup, but avoid torn filters or exposed fibres as they can end up being injected and can cause problems.
-Dissolving chems in a spoon is the best alternative but disinfect the spoon in boiling water before use, or bleach (remembering to rinse off).
+Sterile packaged cups or spoons with filters are the best choice for dissolving chems in water, but avoid torn filters or exposed fibres as they can end up being injected and can cause problems.
+Dissolving chems in a regular teaspoon is the best alternative but, before use, disinfect the spoon in boiling water or soak in 1 part thin bleach to 10 parts water (remembering to rinse off thoroughly).

 Sterile water, available in small ampoules, is best for dissolving and injecting.
 The best alternative is freshly boiled tap water, letting the water cool down before use.
 Use sufficient water to completely dissolve the drugs.
 If you are re-using syringes do not share water.
 Whether you are using ampoules or boiled water, throw away leftovers after use as bacteria build up quickly.